yapkhaichuen/Environmental-Analysis/README.md

 # **Environmental Analysis**
 This is a project to analyze the ecological data and to create a visual representation of the data.
-This is based on Z by HP Unlocked Challenge.

 The analysis is performed in three key aspects:
 1. Temperature Change for Top 4 Economies (2021)